d-meiser/d-meiser.github.io/_posts/2016-1-10-mpi-travis.md

 instantaneously on subsequent test runs.
 For this template, an entire test run finishes in less than ten seconds.

 The actual test script is then super simple.
-We simple build the `test` executable and run it with the desired number of processes using MPICH's `mpirun`.
+We build the `test` executable and run it with the desired number of processes using MPICH's `mpirun`.
 Of course you need to tell the compiler where to find the MPI headers and library.
-In our case we do this very simply using a handwritten gnu `Makefile`:
+In our case we do this using a handwritten gnu `Makefile`:
 {% highlight make %}
 CFLAGS+=-I./mpich/include
 LDFLAGS+=-L./mpich/lib -Wl,-rpath,./mpich/lib